 Dying Light is the next zombie-infested game from Techland, the developer that brought the Dead Island franchise to the world.
 Dying Light is different from Dead Island in several respects.
 Sure, they’re both first-person, open-world zombie games with a heavy focus on melee combat, but Dying Light features freerunning.
 If it ends up anything like Mirror’s Edge with hordes of the undead peppered throughout, count me in.

 From the people who made the amazing co-op game Left 4 Dead comes Evolve, a five-player, four-versus-one shooting game.
-Basically, a team of four hunters comprised of different classes like trappers and medics take on a fifth player who controls a giant monster.
+A team of four hunters comprised of different classes like trappers and medics takes on a fifth player who controls a giant monster.
 The beast can eat wildlife spread across the diverse maps to grow bigger and stronger, while the hunters must use their abilities cooperatively to take the creature down.
 Sounds like a fun time to me, no matter what side I’m on.

 3) The Order: 1886

-What’s most alluring about The Order: 1886 is its unusual premise: It’s 1886 (obviously) in London, and you play as a knight in an order of protectors sworn to keep the world safe from monsters half man and half animal.
-The knights aren’t necessarily completely human themselves, featuring rapid healing abilities derived from drinking a substance called Black Water and special powers due to the steampunk-like setting the game takes place in.
+What’s most alluring about The Order: 1886 is its unusual premise: It’s 1886 (obviously) in London, and you play as a knight in order of protectors sworn to keep the world safe from monsters half man and half animal.
+The Knights aren’t necessarily completely human themselves, featuring rapid healing abilities derived from drinking a substance called Black Water and special powers due to the steampunk-like setting the game takes place in.
 With an intriguing plot, setting, a cast of characters and gameplay, The Order is shaping up to be one interesting game.

 4) Battlefield Hardline

 The Battlefield series is doing something new to get the upper hand in its eternal battle for dominance over Call of Duty.
 Battlefield Hardline takes the fight from ravaged and desolated war zones to the streets of Los Angeles and Miami in cops-versus-robbers shootouts.
 In Hardline, you play as either a criminal or a law enforcement officer as chases and firefights take you across entire cities.
-It’s definitely a new direction for the series, but one that might pay off big.
+It’s a new direction for the series, but one that might pay off big.

 From Software, the developers of the infamous Dark Souls series is bringing PlayStation 4 owners Bloodborne.
 Like the franchise it mimics, Bloodborne is a third-person fantasy RPG full of dark and gritty undertones.
 Players will have to be more offensive this time around to survive the dense and consistent waves of enemies they’ll face.
 But will the game end up being as punishing and ruthlessly difficult as Dark Souls?
 Only time will tell.